twillis449/ALBUS_ionosphere/README.md

 The software makes extensive use of python scripts and should work with both python2 and python3.

 You need to install pycurl, astropy, pyephem or python casacore, numpy and matplotlib for the system to work.
+A number of support programs to handle RINEX files are also needed.
+These programs are specified in the INSTALL file. are